archlinux/aurweb/test/README.md

     GRANT ALL ON *.* TO 'user'@'localhost' WITH GRANT OPTION

-The aurweb platform is intended to use the `mysql` backend, but the `sqlite` backend is still used for sharness tests.
+The aurweb platform is intended to use the `postgresql` backend, but the `sqlite` backend is still used for sharness tests.
 These tests will soon be replaced with pytest suites and `sqlite` removed.